stormchaserroleplaying/stormchaserRPG/Adventuring/Movement/Speed/index.md

 **Forced March.** The Travel Pace table assumes that characters travel for 8 hours in day.
 They can push on beyond that limit, at the risk of exhaustion.

-For each additional hour of travel beyond 8 hours, the characters cover the distance shown in the Hour column for their pace, and each character must make a Constitution (Endurance) check at the end of the hour.
+For each additional hour of travel beyond 8 hours, the characters cover the distance shown in the Hour column for their pace, and each character must make a Constitution (Athletics) check at the end of the hour.
 The DC is 10 + 1 for each hour past 8 hours.
 On a failed check, a character suffers one level of exhaustion.

 If the party is moving at a *slow* pace, they gain advantage on the check.
 A *fast* pace imposes disadvantage.